pubnub/real-time-stocks/README.md

-Without Multiplexing capability, streaming data from a group of symbols would be impractical and impossible because each symbol would require a dedicated TCP Socket which does not scale well.
+Without Multiplexing capability, streaming data from a group of symbols would be impractical and impossible because each symbol would require a dedicated TCP Socket; this does not scale.

 With the PubNub JavaScript SDK, Multiplexing is always enabled and auto-optimizes the connection for each subscription issued.